 Tori Amos: In the Studio explores this groundbreaking artist’s career album by album.
 From her childhood as a piano prodigy to her first band, her seminal album as a solo artist to her prolific years of recording and touring, Tori Amos has refused to play by the rules of the recording industry and instead fearlessly forged her own path and musical identity.

-Amos achieved note early in her career by being one of the few alternative rock performers to use a piano for a primary instrument.
+Amos achieved note early in her career by being one of the few alternative rock performers to use piano as a primary instrument.
 Known for her emotionally intense songs that cover a wide range of subjects including sexuality, religion, and personal tragedy, Amos has sold over 12 million albums worldwide, and seven of her studio albums have debuted in the top ten on Billboard’s Top 200 chart.
-In this book, Jake Brown goes behind the music to reveal Tori Amos’s artistic process of creating 11 studio albums — from Little Earthquakes to Midwinter Graces — beloved by her devoted fan base and praised by music critics.
+In this book, Jake Brown goes behind the music to reveal Tori Amos’ artistic process while creating 11 studio albums — from Little Earthquakes to Midwinter Graces — that are beloved by her devoted fan base and praised by music critics.

 This is the third title in ECW’s In the Studio series by music journalist Jake Brown.
-Other subjects of the series include Heart and producer Rick Rubin.
+Other subjects include Heart and producer Rick Rubin.

 Music biographer Jake Brown is the author of 31 books.
 He is the author of Heart: In the Studio (ECW, 2008) and Rick Rubin: In the Studio (ECW, 2009).
 He lives in Nashville, Tennessee.

 Dimensions: 6 x 9 in.

 “True to the title of the book much of the story is told through experiences in the studio and there’s mention of the use of certain equipment or what was done to achieve a certain sound but Brown doesn’t bog things down with too much technical info.” — Anti Music